-The best assessment of college readiness should include both a measure of thinking skills with a measure of their disposition toward using thinking as a preferred means of problem solving.
+The best assessments of college readiness should include both a measure of thinking skills with a measure of their disposition toward using thinking as a preferred means of problem solving.

 High Schools — independent, charter, public and private — are gathering solid evidence of their students’ critical thinking and mathematical reasoning ability using Insight Assessment instruments tailored for the high school student population.
 High schools frequently use EDUCATE INSIGHT Reasoning Skills Grades 9-12 paired with EDUCATE INSIGHT Thinking Mindset Grades 6-12.

-Higher Education: The two part College Student Success (CSS) is also used to evaluate the transfer readiness of students preparing to apply to obtain a clear profile of the potential transfer student’s reasoning skill set, motivation to learn, drive to succeed and much more.
+Higher Education: The two part College Student Success (CSS) is also used to evaluate the transfer readiness of students preparing to apply to obtain a clear profile of the potential new student’s reasoning skill set, motivation to learn, drive to succeed and much more.

 Sometimes, students struggle with their coursework.
 Too often when the semester is over and the academic grades are issued, the moment when a student might have been rescued from academic problems at a given institution has long passed.